Nondiscrimination Continued...1B.1.1 Report/Complaint of Discrimination/Harassment Investigation and Resolution

 - Allegations of retaliation should be reported to the Equal Opportunity & Title IX Office.

 - The Equal Opportunity & Title IX Office investigates the complaints.

 - The Equal Opportunity & Title IX Officer may implement an informal resolution or they will go to a designated decision-maker for a determination.

 - You have the right to appeal the determination to the President.

 - Bargaining unit employees can have representation if they want.

 - Until the matter is resolved, the law says only the existence and status of the complaint are public.

 Once a complaint is lodged, it must be investigated and resolved.
-Generally, the Affirmative Action Office conducts the investigation.
-The Affirmative Action Officer may determine that an informal resolution is appropriate.
+Generally, the Equal Opportunity & Title IX Office conducts the investigation.
+The Equal Opportunity & Title IX Officer may determine that an informal resolution is appropriate.
 If not, or if the resolution is not successful, once an investigation is complete, it is forwarded to a designated decision-maker for a determination.
 A person involved in the process has the right to appeal that determination to the President who will make a final decision on the matter.
 During this process, bargaining unit employees may have representation if they so choose.
 For more information on investiagtions see Investigation FAQs.

 Confidentiality is extremely important during this process.
 Under Minnesota law, until the matter is finally resolved, only the existence and status of the complaint are public.
 Any other information is confidential and cannot be shared with individuals who do not have a legitimate business need for the information.